MSc in Earth Science

 We recommend that you take modules in the order listed below.
-Because of the demands that study of the degree will make on you, we recommend that you take no more than 90 credits a year, and you must complete the programme within seven years.
+Because of the demands that study of the degree will make on you, we recommend that you take no more than 90 credits a year, and you must complete the programme within ten years.
 You must have successfully completed the taught module Earth science: a systems approach (S808) before the project module, and we expect you to undertake the project module as the last stage in this qualification.
 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.

 Career relevance and employability

 Completing this qualfication will equip you with key transferable skills, which will be relevant to Earth science, as well as providing you with a basis of postgraduate level science skills and skills relevant to developing your career.
 You will learn to critically evaluate current research and advanced scholarship in your field of study as well as evaluating research methodologies.
 You will discover how to deal with complex issues and make sound judgements and decisions in complex situations.

 You will also learn to communicate information and conclusions to specialist and non-specialist audiences including professional audiences, demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a postgraduate level.